benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q081.png)

-Anything right of a _"per ← : → = 0"_ constraint won't be part of the query's answer.
+Anything right of a _"per ← : → = 0"_ constraint won't be part of the query's result.

 _**Q82:** Any dragon that wasn't frozen by any dragon_